walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 signing must explicitly select `KeyUseAuthorizationPolicy.None`.
-The protected policy is P-256 only, requires a current resumed Android `FragmentActivity` for each signing prompt, rejects device-credential fallback, and invalidates the key when the biometric enrollment set changes. iOS protected keys require a physical Secure Enclave device and an `NSFaceIDUsageDescription` host-app entry.
+The protected policy is P-256 only, requires a current resumed Android `FragmentActivity` for each signing prompt, rejects device-credential fallback, and invalidates the key when the biometric enrollment set changes. iOS biometric signing requires an `NSFaceIDUsageDescription` host-app entry.
+Hardware signing requires a physical Secure Enclave device; recoverable identities use ordinary Keychain signing.

 The policy is chosen only while creating a new key.
 Restored keys retain their persisted policy; changing the default never weakens or recreates an existing key.